International Student Admissions

-Any student who is not a citizen or Permanent Resident of the United States is classified as an international student.
+Any student who is not a citizen or permanent resident of the United States is classified as an international student.
 International students are non-immigrants to the United States and will be applying for a temporary U.S. visa.
-The available student visa is the F-1.
-Students enrolled in other universities on an F-1 visa who wish to transfer to Regent University also fall into this category.
+Under federal law, Regent is authorized to enroll nonimmigrant students.

 Click sections below to learn more.

-When you are ready to begin your own application, you may select the Online Application link to set up your online application.
+When you have reviewed the application requirements and are ready to begin the process of applying for admission, you may click on the Apply Online link to submit your online application.

 A necessary part of the application process includes submitting transcripts from educational institutions attended.
 Please note the requirements for the various levels of application below.